How to potty train a rabbit fast?

-Also while litter training your baby rabbits the bunny litter box you make for them plays an important role in comprehending them the litter box as a toilet.
+Similarly, while litter training your baby bunnies the rabbit litter box you provide for them will play an important role in comprehending them the litter box as a toilet.

 Hence later in the article, I have written on bunny litter box ideas.